Buffalo Museum of Science

 The Buffalo Museum of Science is a science museum located at Martin Luther King Jr. Park in Buffalo, New York, United States, northeast of the downtown district, near the Kensington Expressway.
-The historic building was designed by August Esenwein and James A. Johnson and opened on January 19, 1929.
-The attractions include exhibits showcasing animals, astronomy, the science of technology, and additional science topics.
+The historic building was designed by August Esenwein and James A. Johnson and was dedicated on January 19, 1929.
+It gave a permanent home to the exhibits that started to be collected by the Buffalo Young Men's Association (founded 1836), which had passed them to its 1861 creation, the Buffalo Natural History Society, with George W. Clinton chosen as the Society's first president.

+The attractions of the Buffalo Museum of Science include exhibits showcasing animals, astronomy, the science of technology, and additional science topics.

 Exhibitions

 Explorations

 Explorations is an interactive gallery for children ages two to seven featuring new themes every month.

 Explore You Science Studio

 Explore You is a health systems science studio.
 The space was remodeled and opened in March 2012.
 The interactive exhibit gives a hands-on approach to health, exploring topics such as healthy choices, body systems, the heart, medical technology, genetics, and related research done in Western New York.
 It is sponsored by prominent local health insurance company Independent Health.

 Rethink Extinct Science Studio

 The Rethink Extinct Science Studio opened in March 2015 as remodel of the previous Extinction Gallery.
 This exhibit focuses on all aspects of extinction throughout the history of life on this planet including present-day extinctions and endangered plants and animals.